 As an Amazon Associate, I earn from qualifying purchases.

 Chicken poblano soup with corn, potatoes, black beans, and a lightly creamy broth packs a ton of balanced flavor into an easy meal.
-This recipe makes a pretty big batch.
-The soup will keep well in the fridge for up to a week, and the flavors only improve with a little rest, so it makes an equally good family dinner, casual dinner party centerpiece, or meal prep option for a busy week.
+It makes an equally good family dinner, casual dinner party centerpiece, or meal prep option for a busy week.